Raspail station: Platforms

 The platforms of the two lines are parallel and located at the same level.
-The platforms in the direction of Mairie de Montrouge and Charles de Gaulle-Étoile are connected to each other by two passages, offering a direct connection.
+The platforms in the direction of Mairie de Montrouge and Charles de Gaulle–Étoile are connected to each other by two passages, offering a direct connection.
 The platforms of the two lines are of standard configuration.
-They are separated by the metro tracks located in the center and the roofs of each line are elliptical.
-They are decorated in the style used for the majority of the metro stations.
-White ceramic bevelled tiles cover the walls, the tympans and the outlets of the corridors.
-The roofs are coated and painted white and the name of the station is in the Parisine font on enamelled plates.
-On the platforms of line 6, the lighting strip is white and rounded in the Gaudin style of the metro revival of the 2000s, the advertising frames are a white ceramic and the seats are in Akiko blue style.
-On Line 4, the metro is automated, there are no more banners, advertising frames, advertising or seats.
-After the successful experiment of the Line 14, the RATP started to look forward to automate existing lines.
+They are separated by the metro tracks located in the centre and the roofs of each line are elliptical.
+They are decorated in the style used for most of the metro stations.
+White ceramic bevelled tiles cover the walls, the tunnel exits and the outlets of the corridors.
+The roofs are coated and painted white, and the name of the station is in the Parisine font on enamelled plates.
+On the platforms of line 6, the lighting strip is white and rounded in the Gaudin style of the metro revival of the 2000s, the advertising frames are a white ceramic, and the seats are in Akiko blue style.
+On Line 4, the metro is automated, there are no more banners, advertising frames, advertising, or seats.
+After the successful experiment of the Line 14, the RATP started to look forward to automating existing lines.
 After completely automating line 1, the RATP started focusing on the Line 4.
-Because of that, Raspail was fitted with Platform screen doors and were installed in September and October 2018.
+Because of that, Raspail was fitted with platform screen doors and were installed in September and October 2018.

 Bus connections

-The station is served by Line 68 of the RATP Bus Network.
+The station is served by Line 68 of the RATP bus network.